 107.1 General.
-Submittal documents consisting of construction documents, a statement of special inspections, geotechnical report and other data shall be submitted in two or more sets with each permit application.
-The construction documents shall be prepared by a registered design professional where required by Chapter 471, Florida Statutes, & Florida Administrative Code (FAC) Rule 61G15 Florida Administrative Code or Chapter 481, Florida Statutes, & Rule 61G1 FAC.
+Submittal documents consisting of construction documents, statement of special inspections, geotechnical report and other data shall be submitted in two or more sets with each permit application.
+The construction documents shall be prepared by a registered design professional where required by Chapter 471, Florida Statutes & 61G15 Florida Administrative Code (FAC) or Chapter 481, Florida Statutes & 61G1 FAC.
 Where special conditions exist, the building official is authorized to require additional construction documents to be prepared by a registered design professional.
 Electronic media documents shall be submitted when required by the building official, in a format acceptable to the building official, and may require only one set of submittals.